aloopkin/WinCertes/README.md

                                default one, with its own settings.
 Add an integer index optionally to manage more certs.
       --no-csp               does not import the certificate into CSP.
-Use with caution, at your own risks
+Use with caution, at your own risks.
+REVOCATION WILL NOT WORK IN THAT MODE.
+      --setopt=VALUE1:VALUE2 sets configuration options in the form key:value.

 Typical usage: WinCertes.exe -a -e me@example.com -d test1.example.com -d test2.example.com -p
 This will automatically create and register account with email me@example.com, and